EmanuelLeon2022/Final-MERN-Stack-Project/README.md

 ## Home Page

 ## The Show must go on
-Once again this is my capstone project, so whatever happens from here on after will be either for others, personal use/public use, or just storage.
+Once again this is my capstone project, so whatever happens from here on (in my github) after will be either for others, personal use/public use, or just storage.
 It has been great doing these.